inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 .. image:: /static/tutorial/ToT/2_tot_23.png

-- Everytime you want to add information or digitize in JOSM, you must always remember to “Download From OSM”,  it is very useful as a layer to know what data that have been digitize on OpenStreetMap with other users.Hopefully, with the new imagery you will be able to digitize uncharted territory or improve existing data.
+- Everytime you want to add information or digitize in JOSM, you must always remember to "Download From OSM",  it is very useful as a layer to know what data that have been digitize on OpenStreetMap with other users.Hopefully, with the new imagery you will be able to digitize uncharted territory or improve existing data.

 .. image:: /static/tutorial/ToT/2_tot_24.png